Links

 Opening links in new tabs or windows

-Links opening in the current view is the default browser and the best practice.
+Links opening in the current view is the browser default and best practice

 - Forcing links to open differently is inconsistent with most people’s expectations.